nekrutnikolai/RotorRascal/README.md

 ### Appendix A (permissions)

-The group approves this report for inclusion on the course website
+The group **approves** this report for inclusion on the course website.

-The group approves the video for inclusion on the course youtube channel
+The group **approves** the video for inclusion on the course youtube channel.

 ### Additional appendices
 - Appendix with commented Verilog and/or program listings.